 We begin by establishing how certain Pauli strings transform under the conjugation.
 These rules are straightforward to obtain, yet they involve lengthy algebraic manipulations.
 Specifically, under conjugation with $V$, a Pauli string of $l$ Pauli X operators with $Z$ and/or $Y$ at the edges transforms as

 In this notation $O_{k+n}\equiv O_k$ for any operator $O$.
 In other words the rules \eqref{eq:ZXXZ}-\eqref{eq:YXXZ} mean that the string of $X$ operators grows from the $Z$-edge and shrinks from the $Y$-edge, until one of the special cases in \eqref{eq:ZXXZ} and \eqref{eq:YXXY} is met.
-To simplify the explanation, we refer to strings of the types \eqref{eq:ZXXZ}-\eqref{eq:YXXZ} as ZX...XZ, YX...XY, ZX...XY and YX...XZ strings in the respective order.
+To simplify the explanation, we refer to strings on the left hand sides of equations \eqref{eq:ZXXZ}-\eqref{eq:YXXZ} as ZX...XZ, YX...XY, ZX...XY and YX...XZ strings in the respective order.
 Notice that according to the aforementioned rules only the ZX...XZ and YX...XY strings with an odd number of $X$ operators can produce strings solely composed of $X$ and identity operators---the only strings that could contribute to the ultimate expectation value.
 Armed with these rules, we are set to prove \eqref{eq:expectation}.

 Starting with the $Z_kZ_{k+1}$ and applying the rule \eqref{eq:ZXXZ} one establishes that

 and subsequently obtains

 The expression \eqref{eq:gammabeta_layer} is obtained by commuting $U$ to the left of the string, next to $U^\dagger$; upon this procedure a large number of terms got self-eliminated as $U$ commutes with the bulk of the string \eqref{eq:H_1}.
 Notice that the first two lines of \eqref{eq:gammabeta_layer}, when opening the exponents, will produce only the YX...XZ and ZX...XY strings, alongside with the ZX...XZ and YX...XY strings with an even number of $X$ operators.
 As explained above, these strings will not contribute to the expectation value upon further conjugation with $V$.
 Following the same logic, when expanding the exponents in the last two lines of \eqref{eq:gammabeta_layer}, the ZX...XY and YX...XZ strings can be committed, yet the resultant ZX...XZ and YX...XY strings will have an odd number and are the only strings that have to be considered.
 Thus, the only contributing terms in \eqref{eq:gammabeta_layer} read